UCSF-DataSci/ds217-11-final-bnishimine/report.md

 ## Limitations & Next Steps
 **Data Quality**
 - Missing an entire stations worth of data may have weakened our predictive capabilities
+- Whether this is more damaging than improperly filling missing data is unknown
-- A lack of topic knowledge may have limited the effectiveness of our outlier removal
+- A lack of topic knowledge may have limited the effectiveness of our outlier removal.
+- Only 3 weather stations data gathered - Which was dropped down to 2 during our cleaning process

 **Model Weakness**
-- Neither of our models were effective at predicting the test dataset
-- Indicates that our models will also not be predictive of future weather events
+- Linear Regression did not quite reach the 0.7 R^2 threshold.
+- Only 3 features were used in our Random Forest Model, which may have limited our predictive power.
+- A variablility in prediction of 7.417% RMSE may not be high enough in all scenarios.

 **Feature Engineering**
-- Temporal features were not utilized as effectively as possible
-- Especially due to the seasonality of temperature
+- Higher utilization of temporal features could be implemented
+- Using hour windows with higher versus lower water evaporation (eg. noon versus dawn) could be implemented.
+- Features involving both rainfall and temperature (test water evaporation)

 **Next Steps:**